Last Ninja 3: Reception

-According to Mark Cale, about 3 million copies of the game were sold.
+According to Mark Cale, about 3 million copies were sold.
 The game was very well received by the press.
 The Amiga version reviews included the review scores of 81% from Amiga Format, 80% Amiga Power, and 90% from CU Amiga.
 The C64 version was further acclaimed, including the scores of 94% from Computer + Video Games and 93% from Zzap!.

-British gaming magazine The One gave the Amiga version of Last Ninja 3 an overall score of 90%, and noted the game as incorporating console and arcade-style gameplay elements.
-The One praised Last Ninja 3's new weapons & moves, and favorably expressed that they don't 'dilute the game's challenge', further remarking that these elements "bring it to another level of playability".
-The One praised Last Ninja 3's "complex" and "creative" puzzles and map design, and "detailed" larger sprites, further noting the game as having 'good visual details' and effects, such as motion blur for weapons being swung.
-The One noted the game as 'unoriginal' and somewhat 'dated' due to advents in the graphic adventure genre, but expressed that the game is fun, challenging, and "a classic".
+British gaming magazine The One gave the Amiga version of Last Ninja 3 an overall score of 90%, and noted the incorporation of console and arcade-style gameplay elements.
+The One praised Last Ninja 3's new weapons and moves, and favorably expressed that these do not "dilute the game's challenge", further remarking that these elements "bring it to another level of playability".
+The One praised Last Ninja 3's complex and creative puzzles and map design, and detailed larger sprites, along with "good visual details" and effects, such as motion blur on weapons being swung.
+They called the game unoriginal and somewhat dated due to developments in the graphic adventure genre, but also stated that it was fun, challenging, and "a classic".